 In order for you to balance, your brain needs information from 3 sources: the balance organs (vestibular information), eyes (visual information) and sensors in our joints and muscles (proprioceptive information).
-The brain combines all of this information to work out where your head and body are in relation to your surroundings, and enables you to you move around safely by controlling eye and body movements.
+The brain combines all of this information to work out where your head and body are in space, thus enabling you to move around safely.

 A GP or ENT referral is required for this service even if you are under Audiology for other reasons.
 Referral should be on the grounds of a suspicion of direct involvement of your vestibular system in your symptoms or to exclude a vestibular component to your symptoms.

 If it is thought that your symptoms originate in another part of your balance system (and not your vestibular system) your GP will be able arrange for alterative appropriate management; a visit to the Audiology department may not be the appropriate route.
 For example if your concerns relate to falls or a fear of falling then it may be more appropriate to be seen by the community falls prevention team/falls clinic.